 Type: Ind.

-For beginner gardeners, cherry tomatoes are one of the easiest tomato plants.
-Moreover, they are very common and can be found in a wide range of colors, not just the standard red.
+For beginner gardeners, cherry tomatoes are among the easiest tomato varieties.
+Moreover, they are very common and are available in a wide range of colors, not just the standard red.

 The ones with white and chocolate colors are resistant to cracking, sweet, and 1 inch in diameter.
 Black cherry tomatoes, however, are smaller, measuring only half an inch, and mature in 65 days.

 They’re all sweet, and growing multiple colors can make for some impressive culinary creations.
-Moreover, all cherry tomatoes are highly productive tomato plants.
+Moreover, all cherry tomato plants are highly productive.

-Cherry tomatoes take 75 days to mature on average.
+Cherry tomatoes typically take 75 days to mature.

 11. Creole